|Does it pain you to let go of a piece you have sold?

 Even though I strive to pour all of who I have been created to be into one of my paintings, I believe art is a gift for all of us.
 When someone is moved by a piece of art, they have identified with the "vision" of the artist.
 Therefore, when art transfers from the hands of the artist into the hands of another person, a relationship or bond is formed.
 True social networking occurs.
 I am exhilarated by those that "see" what I have "seen" and feel deeply honored when they desire to share the experience with their circle of influence.

 i havent sold anything yet, and i dont think it would bother me at all, if i really loved the drawing, then yes i would hate selling it

 At first it may be hard to give away or sell something that you put your blood, sweat and tears into.
-This is to remind myself as well as others: In time you will create another.
+You will create another project.
 Just let it go.
 With love and light, let it go.

 Yes it kills me, but I know it allways goes to a good home, and that keeps me happy.

 You have moved on- in intent and emotion- from the end of one undertaking and the begining of another.

 well i dont know, i have never sold an artwork of my own, just meaningless drawings or paintings that looked nice.